Last updated August 2022

 Workforce Security Training

 All employees are required to undergo information security training during onboarding.
 Additionally, employees receive periodic security refresher training and updates about security best practices.
+Employees are required to review and acknowledge that they have reviewed the company’s information security policies and procedures, which include an acceptable use policy for IT resources.

 Internal corporate applications use SSO and MFA for authentication where possible, with minimum password complexity requirements enforced.